entropic-dev/entropic/README.md

 The cli doesn't have a very sensible shell for running commands yet, and it doesn't yet have working help.
 (Help for help welcomed!)
 You can see what commands are implemented by browsing [the command source folder](./cli/lib/commands).
 See the [cli readme](./cli/README.md) for more notes.

+At present, if you want to install packages using `ds`, you can run `ds build` in a directory with a `Package.toml`.
+This will produce a `ds/node_modules` directory, which you can move into place by hand.
+This is a temporary situation!

 ### Packages

 Packages are described by toml files giving metadata and listing dependencies.